anxin16/Capstone-Project-3/Milestone-Report/readme.md

 In ML terminology, features are unique, measurable attributes or properties for each observation or data point in a dataset.
 Features are usually numeric in nature and can be absolute numeric values or categorical features that can be encoded as binary features for each category in the list using a process called one-hot encoding.
 The process of extracting and selecting features is both art and science, and this process is called *feature extraction* or *feature engineering*.

+The *Vector Space Model* is a concept and model that is very useful in case we are dealing with textual data and is very popular in information retrieval and document ranking.
+The Vector Space Model, also known as the *Term Vector Model*, is defined as a mathematical and algebraic model for transforming and representing text documents as numeric vectors of specific terms that form the vector dimensions.

+We will be talking about and implementing the following feature-extraction techniques:
+•	 Bag of Words model
+•	 TF-IDF model
+•	 Advanced word vectorization models

 ```python

 ```